-Padayachee, V and Van Niekerk, R. 2019.
+Padayachee, V. and Van Niekerk, R. 2019.
 Shadow of Liberation: Contestation and Compromise in the Economic and Social Policies of the African National Congress, 1943–1996.

-Southall, R and Webster, E. 2010.
-“Unions and Parties in South Africa: Cosatu and the ANC in the wake of Polokwane, in Trade Unions and Party Politics: labour movements in Africa.
-Edited by B. Beckman, S. Buhlungu and L. Sachikonye: Cape Town: HSRC Press.
+Southall, R. and Webster, E. 2010.
+Unions and Parties in South Africa: Cosatu and the ANC in the wake of Polokwane.
+In Trade Unions and Party Politics: labour movements in Africa.
+Beckman, B. and Buhlungu, S. and Sachikonye, L., (eds.)
+Cape Town: HSRC Press.

 Turner, R. 1972.
 The Eye of a Needle: An Essay in Participatory Democracy.
-Johannesburg: Ravan Press
+Johannesburg: Ravan Press.

 Webster, E. 1974.
-‘Black Consciousness and the White Left’, Dissent, March/April. pp. 1–4.
+Black Consciousness and the White Left.
+Dissent.
+March/April, 1–4.

 Webster, E. 1979.
-‘A Profile of Unregistered Union Members in Durban’.
-South African Labour Bulletin, 4(8).
-Jan–Feb, pp. 43–74.
+A Profile of Unregistered Union Members in Durban.
+South African Labour Bulletin.
+4(8): 43–74.

-Webster, E. and Adler, G. (2001) Exodus without a Map?
+Webster, E. and Adler, G. 2001.
+Exodus without a Map?
 The Labour Movement in a Liberalising South Africa.
 In Beckman, B. and Sachikonye, L. (eds.).
 Labour Regimes and Liberalization: The Restructuring of State-Society Relations in Africa.
 Harare: University of Zimbabwe Publications.

-Marcus, I have deposited these here – I found the edition that Eddie referred to in footnotes in case need more for the reference section.

-Current Sociology, Volume 54 Issue 3, May 2006

-Rebels without a Cause of Their Own?: The Contradictory Location of White Officials in Black Unions in South Africa, 1973–94

-Sakhela Buhlungu

-First Published May 1, 2006; pp. 427–451

-Johann MareeCurrent Sociology, Volume 54 Issue 3, May 2006 Rebels with Causes: White Officials in Black Trade Unions in South Africa, 1973–94: A Response to Sakhela Buhlungu

-Johann Maree

-First Published May 1, 2006; pp. 453–467

-(Transformation: 2012, 81/82
+Endnotes

 1 Transformation, 2012, 81/82.
 The edition was titled Capitalism of a special type?
 South African capitalism before and after 1994.